sanity-io/diff-patch/README.md

 **Migration from v5:**

 Version 5 allowed configuring diff-match-patch behavior with `lengthThresholdAbsolute` and `lengthThresholdRelative` options.
 Version 6 removes these options in favor of tested defaults that provide consistent performance across real-world editing patterns.
+This allows us to change the behavior of this over time to better meet performance needs.

 ### Array Handling